SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: Problem Formulation

 where ${A}_{pm}(f)$ is the time-invariant acoustic transfer function (ATF) of RIR, namely it is the same for all frames of one speaker.
 The ATF of multiple channels can form the steering/spatial vector.
 The MTF approximation is the most widely used model for its simplicity, based on which many classic speech denoising and separation techniques have been developed, such as beamforming \cite{gannot_consolidated_2017}, spatial vector clustering \cite{winter_map-based_2006, boeddecker_front-end_2018}.
 However, the MTF approximation is only valid when the STFT window is sufficiently larger than RIR, so it is not suitable for high reverberation scenarios.

 The desired speech signal, i.e. Eq. (\ref{desired_time_domain}), can be well modelled with the MTF model, as the desired part of RIR (the direct-path component) is shorter than the STFT window:

 where ${Y}_{pm}^d(f,t)$ is the STFT coefficient of $y_{pm}^d(n)$, ${A}_{pm}^d(f)$ is the Fourier transformation of ${a}_{pm}^d(n)$.
 In practice, for estimating the desired speech of one reference channel, instead of using the ATF itself, we actually use the relative transfer function (RTF) between other channels and the reference channel: $\tilde{{A}}_{pm}^d(f)={A}_{pm}^d(f)/A_{pr}^d(f)$.
 In the free field, for the direct-path wave propagation, the RTF is $\tilde{{A}}_{pm}^d(f)=B_{pm}e^{-j 2 \pi v_f \tau_{pm}}$ in theory, where $v_f$ is the frequency in Hz, $B_{pm}$ and $\tau_{pm}$ are the frequency-independent inter-channel level and time differences, respectively, caused by the different propagation distances from the $p$-th source to the $m$-th and the $r$-th microphones.
 This means the RTFs of desired speech are highly correlated across frequencies.
 More specifically, the magnitude of RTF is the same for all frequencies, and the phase of RTF is linearly proportional to frequency.
 Therefore, modelling the RTFs (of desired speech) across frequencies would be helpful for increasing the modelling accuracy.
-This across-frequency relation of RTFs is also widely used for resolving the frequency ambiguity problem of narrow-band methods, such as in \cite{mandel_ModelBasedExpectation_2010, boeddecker_front-end_2018}.
-Note that, for non-ideal scenarios, e.g. in the non-free field or the desired speech involves some reflections, the across-frequency relation of RTFs is still valid to a large extent.
-From Eq. (\ref{eq_narrow_band_desired}), it is obvious that the desired speech is spatially coherent.
+This across-frequency relation of RTFs is also widely used for resolving the frequency ambiguity problem of narrow-band methods, such as in \cite{mandel_ModelBasedExpectation_2010, boeddecker_front-end_2018}. \addnote[none-free]{1}{Note that, this across-frequency relation of RTFs is still valid to a large extent in non-free field, for example, as shown in Fig. 8 of \cite{YBTASLP21} that the IPD of binaural signals is also almost linearly proportional to frequency.} From Eq. (\ref{eq_narrow_band_desired}), it is obvious that the desired speech is spatially coherent.

 The undesired signals to be removed mainly consists of the late reverberation and ambient noise.
 Ambient noise is random signal with either time-invariant (stationary) or time-variant (non-stationary) power spectrum.
 Spatially, the sound field for both late reverberation and ambient noise are (partially) diffuse \cite{gannot_consolidated_2017,habets2008generating}, with the spatial correlation between two microphones of